Virtual Private Cloud-VPC – All You Need To Know in 2025

 A Virtual Private Cloud (VPC) is a powerful solution for businesses that need security, flexibility, and control in the cloud.

-It combines the benefits of both public and private clouds, allowing users to create an isolated network with customized security settings.
+It combines the benefits of both public and private clouds, allowing users to create an isolated network with customised security settings.

 With features like subnets, security groups, and encrypted connections, VPCs help protect data while maintaining high performance and cost efficiency.